Fed's Lockhart says exit policy mix not set

-JACKSON, Wyoming July 11 (Reuters) - Atlanta Federal Reserve President Dennis Lockhart said on Friday the U.S. central bank had not decided on its exact mix of tools to manage interest rates in the future but that interest on excess reserves would likely play a major role.
+JACKSON Wyoming (Reuters) - Atlanta Federal Reserve President Dennis Lockhart said on Friday the U.S. central bank had not decided on its exact mix of tools to manage interest rates in the future but that interest on excess reserves would likely play a major role.

 A redesigned federal funds program would remain important and reverse repos, a broader program that could be used by money market and other funds, would play a “supporting role.”